import pandas as pd

 10.7.2 How do they work?

 At its core, a neural network can be seen as a series of matrix multiplications and other operations to produce combinations of features, and ultimately a desired output.
 We’ve been talking about inputs and outputs since the beginning (Section 2.3), but neural networks like to put a lot more in between the inputs and outputs than we’ve seen with other models.
-However, the core operations are often no different than what we’ve done with a basic linear model, and sometimes even simpler!
+However, the key operations are often no different than what we’ve done with a basic linear model, and sometimes even simpler!
 But the combinations of features they produce can represent many aspects of the data that are not easily captured by simpler models.

 The next phase is where things can get more interesting.
 We take those hidden units and add in nonlinear transformations before moving deeper into the network.
-The transformations applied are typically referred to as activation functions9.
+The transformations applied are typically referred to as activation functions10.
 So, the output of the current (typically linear) part is transformed in a way that allows the model to incorporate nonlinearities.
 While this might sound new, this is just like how we use link functions in generalized linear models (Section 7.2).
 Furthermore, these multiple combinations also allow us to incorporate interactions between features.

-We can revisit a plot we saw earlier (Figure 3.6) to make things more concrete.
+We can revisit a plot we saw earlier (Figure 3.7) to make things more concrete.
 The input features are \(X_1\), \(X_2\), and \(X_3\), and the output is the probability of a positive outcome of a binary target.
-The weights are \(w_1\), \(w_2\), and \(w_3\), and the bias10 is \(w_0\).
+The weights are \(w_1\), \(w_2\), and \(w_3\), and the bias11 is \(w_0\).
 The hidden node is just our linear predictor which we can create via matrix multiplication of the feature matrix and weights.
 The sigmoid function is the activation function, and the output is the probability of the chosen label.

 This shows that we can actually think of logistic regression as a very simple neural network, with a linear combination of the inputs as a single hidden node and a sigmoid activation function adding the nonlinear transformation.
 Indeed, the earliest multilayer perceptron models were just composed of multiple layers of logistic regressions!